ufo/filefinder/readme.txt

 FileFinder
 ==========

-A plug-in for N++ which helps quickly finding files by the name.
+A plug-in for N++ which helps quickly finding files by name.
 Besides it serves an extended usage of N++'s file history.

+Additional notes:
-The plug-in features were heavily inspired by Wing IDE's "Select Project File to Open" and Opera's "Reopen last closed tab".
+1) The plug-in features were inspired by Wing IDE's "Select Project File to Open" and Opera's "Reopen last closed tab".

-Note: This plug-in is not going to crawl the content of files.
+2) The plug-in does not crawl the content of files.
-N++ already perfectly offers this functionality.
-Also the plug-in's own file history is not inherited by the one of N++.
+   N++ already offers this functionality ("Find in Files").
+3) The file history of the plug-in is not directly related to the one of N++.

 Functions:
 ----------